-Many high volume consumer electronics ICs are custom designed for a certain customer or retail market.
+Many high volume consumer electronics ICs are custom-designed for a certain customer or retail market.
 Large IC vendors such as Texas Instruments and Intel frequently offer embedded products that are derived from their consumer products.
-These are usually low cost, but very high performance products that are guaranteed to be available for many years.
+These are usually low cost, but very high-performance products that are guaranteed to be available for many years.
 One example is the Intel Atom family.
-The consumer versions of the Atom chipset can disappear at a moments notice, but the embedded versions will be around for at least 7 years after release.
+The consumer versions of the Atom chipset can disappear at a moments notice, but the embedded versions will be around for at least seven years after release.

 Second sourcing components or subsystem modules creates a permanent negotiating position with your suppliers.
-A great example is to use a single board computer in a open form factor, such as COM Express.
-Many vendors supply these modules, with lower cost versions coming out in the future.
+A great example is to use a single-board computer in an open-form factor, such as COM Express.
+Many vendors supply these modules, with lower-cost versions coming out in the future.

 Concentrate your efforts on the highest cost components.
 Unlike high volume products, it may not be worth the overhead cost to squeeze out the pennies.

 - Pick a Contract Manufacturer that is a good fit for your product and volume.

 If you don’t manufacture your own products, you will need to select a CM; this is an area where “bigger” definitely doesn’t mean “better.”
 It may be difficult to get and keep the attention of a large CM.
 It is more likely that a large CM will slip your deadlines in favor of their larger customers.
 You will be able to push on a small CM when you need to.

 These are some of the guidelines we use to minimize costs for low- to mid-volume products.
 Part 2 of this article will cover minimizing development costs while still producing a cost-effective product.